yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 Version Control: Git.
 Because this project will be written only by myself, I will use only one branch on development, and the master branch to be released branch.
 Test Framework: GTest for C++, pyUnit for Python
 The Documentation tool would be a rst file or markdown.
+I will wrap an environment into a docker container image, as the result, user can easily pull the image and enjoy the AStarEngine immediately.

 --
 Describe how you plan to put together the engineering system: